 For those and many other reasons, governors, members of Congress and state legislatures, and all manner of other public officials come to campus.
 We’ve hosted a few state officials here in my department at the University of Memphis, and in my previous job at the Virginia Commonwealth University we hosted quite a number.
 Today’s post includes two such visits that I happened to be part of.

 I start with six photos from February 2, 1990.
 Then President George H.W.
-Bush visited campus to announce a program to support K-12 STEM teachers.
+Bush visited the University of Tennessee campus to announce a program to support K-12 STEM teachers.
 It was part of a very quick tour of both UT and NC State which he visited earlier that day.
 He was making a push for STEM and announcing a group to help facilitate math and science across the country.
 He was in Raleigh for only about two and half hours.
 His total time in Knoxville couldn’t have been much more, and he also went out to the Oak Ridge National Laboratory that day.
 His speech was in the Alumni Gymnasium that day.
 He was joined by then Secretary of Education Lauro F. Cavazos.
 Cavazos is a two-time alumnus of Texas Tech University (my doctoral alma mater) and previous President of the university (and to this day the only Hispanic to serve in that role).
-The president of the University of Tennessee System at that time Lamar Alexander, was there and ironically would succeed Cavazos as Secretary of Education within a year of this visit.
+The president of the University of Tennessee System at that time, Lamar Alexander, was there and ironically would succeed Cavazos as Secretary of Education within a year of this visit.
 Also present were Tennessee Governor Ned McWherter, Knoxville Mayor Victor Ashe, UT Knoxville’s Chancellor John Quinn, and other notables.

 In the first photo, Governor McWherter is at the lectern giving his introductory remarks.
 Immediately to his right (on the left in the photo) is, I believe, Congressman Don Sundquist.
 Next is U.S. Senator Howard H. Baker, Jr. A building would later be named for Baker on the UT Knoxville campus.
 If you look at McWherter’s left side (right side of photo) you can just see part of the face of Mayor Ashe.
 Note that the presidential seal is not on present on the lectern.
 It just sticks on there with Velcro or tape and is generally put on right before the president speaks.
-As you can see in the second photo, however, it was plopped up there by the time Lamar Alexander (UT System President and former governor) gave his remarks as seen in the second photo.
+As you can see in the second photo, however, it was plopped up there by the time Lamar Alexander (UT System President and former governor) gave his remarks.
 The stage is set by the second photo, and more people can be seen who would remain for the rest of the event.
 Near the end of the first row on the right of Alexander (left side of the photo) is, I believe, former Congressman Jimmy Quillen (second to last).
 I believe the last person in the front row beside him is Congressman Jim Cooper (I may be mistaken).
 I do know that the last person in the front row on the other side is Congressman Jimmy Duncan.
 His daughter was a student in the same year as I was at UT.

 The last four photos are of President Bush entering the stage, giving his speech, and receiving a standing ovation after.